 Events - Climbing and Walking (Scotland)

+Spectacular scenery in Scotland.
 Scotland's Landscapes - Rugged and Beautiful.

 Photo: P.McKenzie

-In early 1999, we decided that the upcoming Millennium chaos was best avoided and the consensus was that we needed to find a place, far from the madding crowds (we are bigger party-animals than most, but there's something about New Year's Eve...it often feels like forced fun! and we prefer our fun on our own terms and time...)
+In early 1999, we decided that the upcoming Millennium chaos was best avoided and the consensus was that we needed to find a place, far from the madding crowds (we are bigger party-animals than most, but there's something about New Year's Eve ... it often feels like forced fun and we prefer our fun on our own terms and time.)

-To that end, Andy and Triona booked a wee cottage in Brora, which is about 50 miles or so north of Inverness in Scotland.
-They drove up with Tosh in Andy's Range Rover, a few days before Christmas and Su and I flew up just after Christmas to join the rest of the gang (unfortunately poor Rebecca had to work through the break and was unable to join us!)
+They drove up with Tosh in Andy's Range Rover, a few days before Christmas and we flew up just after Christmas to join the rest of the gang (unfortunately poor Rebecca had to work through the break and was unable to join us).

-Smiles on the top of our world!
+Smiles on the top of our world Trina, Tosh and Andy.

 Photo: P.McKenzie